 - Developing a customer engagement strategy around that data is essential for growth.

 - Update.
 Today, it is more important than ever to invest in staff training and incentives.
 Get both up-to-date.
 This will drive growth and success.

-Dave: Thank you, Sandra!
+CPL: Thank you, Sandra!
 There’s an incredible amount of good information here.
 Best of luck with your workshops!

 Sandra Hess shared a lot of good ideas and examples during our interview.
 Here are 10 practical pieces of advice we can take away from it: